turmoni/9pin2supergun/README.md

 The level shifter U6 handles those inputs that are only ever inputs (pulled up to 5V).
 U7 handles both of the two outputs that can also be the +5V supply, and also the one remaining pin that's either an input or an output depending on whether it's in CD32 or Mega Drive mode.

-Build and install the firmware passing the `--features pi_pico` flag to `cargo` and you should now have a Neo Geo/Supergun-compatible output from your CD32, Mega Drive, or generic 9-pin controller.

 ## Building

 This is based on the [rp2040 project template](https://github.com/rp-rs/rp2040-project-template), have a look there for details.
 You need a `rust` build environment and the project will build with Cargo.

+If you're using a Pi Pico, rather than the PCB, pass the `--features pi_pico` flag to `cargo` when building to get the right pin assignments.

 ## Usage